Settings: Live Pipeline

 Minimum Rays to Continue

-• What it does: This sets the minimum number of rays that need to converge on one location in order to continue tracking a marker that already initialized near that location.
+• What it does: This sets the minimum number of rays that need to converge on one location to continue tracking a marker that already initialized near that location.
 A value of 1 will use asset definitions to continue tracking markers even when a 3D marker could not have been created from the camera data without the additional asset information.

 • When to change: This is set to 1 by default.
 It means that Motive will continue the 3D data trajectory as long as at least one ray is obtained and the asset definition matches.
 When single ray tracking is not desired or for volumes with a large number of cameras, change this value to 2 to utilize camera overlaps in the volume.